 - Read his short story: Guaranteed Age

 Peter Lynch is a writer to watch.
-Peter lives in Newcastle-upon-Tyne, England, where he works in demolition and writes when he can.
+Peter lives in Newcastle-upon-Tyne, UK, where he works in demolition and writes when he can.
 He is an exceptional talent.

 Steve Biersdorf is a keen observer of overlooked details who has a special fascination with airports and business travel, inspired by personal experience.
 He reads absurdist fiction and has been published in e-zines and literary press magazines.